tulimid1/tulimid1.github.io/_posts/2021-11-10-Current-Work.md

 # Assistive role

-I have had assistive roles on projects that explore multisensory integration and reliability of sensory data for pediatrics.
+I have had assistive roles on projects that explore multisensory integration and signal classification.